 If you have any interest in either fantasy basketball or the history of basketball (but preferably both), I suggest giving RotoMonster a look.
-It’s a simple, easy to navigate fantasy basketball archive, covering every NBA season from 1952 to now.
+It’s a simple, easy to navigate fantasy basketball archive that covers every NBA season from 1952 to now.
 There’s a ton worth discussing from there and maybe I’ll dedicate a series of posts to what I find, but for now I wanted to use it to write/brag about one of my favorite players ever, Shawn Marion.

-In a weird place called reality, Marion might be the very cutoff separating good NBA careers from great, Hall of Fame-caliber ones.
+In a weird place called reality, Marion might be the very cutoff separating great NBA careers from Hall of Fame-caliber ones.
 Among other accomplishments, he was good for 20 points and 10 rebounds on both the pre-D’Antoni AND D’Antoni-led Suns of the mid-2000s, all while being a third banana.
-(Amar’e Stoudemire and Steve Nash were the first two great bananas of those Suns squads, in my opinion, but Nash and Marion can be interchangeable.)
+(Amar’e Stoudemire and Steve Nash were the first two great bananas of those Suns squads, in my opinion.)

-But if there’s one description for both the real-life Shawn Marion and his fantasy basketball version, it’s that they were both freaks of nature during his time with the Suns.
+But if there’s one description for both the real-life Shawn Marion and his fantasy basketball version, it’s that they were both freaks of nature during their time with the Suns.
 He could do it all statistically with his average line from 2001 to 2007 being 19-10-2-2-1 with 48/34/83 splits, one chest-passed three, and 2.8 free throws per game.
-He wasn’t a turnover machine either, ranked outside the top 50 in that category, making him more valuable in 9-category leagues than 8’s, the difference in the leagues being the inclusion of turnovers in the ‘9-cats’.
+He wasn’t a turnover machine either, ranked outside the top 50 in that category.
+That made him more valuable in 9-category leagues than 8’s, the difference in the leagues being the inclusion of turnovers in the 9-cats.

 Equally as important was Marion’s durability.
 From 2001 to 2007, he always played 79 to 81 games, making him one of the most valuable commodities in those seven seasons.
 He was at his greatest from 2005 to 2007, the best in 9-cats during the primes of Kevin Garnett, Dirk Nowitzki, and Kobe Bryant, among others.
 Here’s a screenshot of his fantasy basketball career (click to enlarge if you’d like):

 The absence of Amar’e Stoudemire in 2006 led to Marion’s greatest season statistically.
-Though it was only good enough to make third team All-NBA, it was his most convincing first place ranking in fantasy basketball.
-He bested the 9-cats over second-place Nowitzki and Elton Brand by nearly .40 points in overall value, the largest margin since 1990, and was the only player that season ranked in the top 20 in points, rebounds, steals, blocks, field goal percentage and minutes.
+Though it was only good enough to make third team All-NBA, it was his most convincing first place ranking in fantasy basketball and arguably the most convincing season of his career in terms of his real, on-court value.
+He bested the 9-cats over second-place Nowitzki and Elton Brand by nearly .40 points in overall value, the largest margin since 1990.
+Marion was the only player that season ranked in the top 20 in points, rebounds, steals, blocks, field goal percentage and minutes.

 Freak.
 Of.
 Nature.
 Basketball-Reference had him listed at center that season.
 If fantasy basketball leagues gave him multiple positions, he was that much more valuable.